CxELabs/M365HOL/instructions.md

 ## Test our Policies
 [:arrow_up: Top](#information-protection)

-To test our files policies, perform the following tasks:
+We are now going to test our files policies by performing the following actions.

 1. [] On Client01, unzip the content of the **Demo files.zip**.